As a practical, interactive, solution-focused therapists, our treatment approach is to

 |Regular Office Hours|

 |Mondays - Fridays||8:00 AM - 8:00 PM|

 (Other hours by Therapist’s appointment)

-Cash, Check, MasterCard, Visa or PayPal are accepted for payment.
+Cash, Check, MasterCard, or Visa are accepted for payment.

 If you do not show up for your scheduled appointment, and you have not notified us at least 24 hours in advance, you will be required to pay per the terms of your fee agreement.